zenstruck/signed-url-bundle/README.md

 urls, the token would be the current user's password.
 Once they successfully change their password the token wouldn't match so the url would be invalid.

-**NOTE**: The token is hashed the same way signed urls are hashed so there isn't the possibility of *leaking* sensitive information.
+**NOTE**: The URL is first hashed with this token, then hashed again with the app-level secret to ensure it hasn't been tampered with.

 ```php
 /** @var Zenstruck\SignedUrl\Generator $generator */